ruchikachavhan/instagan/README.md

 The following are results on the Clothing co-parsing (CCP) dataset.
 Due to limited GPU available, the network has been trained in suck a way that the binary mask of the other domain has been copied and then concatenated on the original image and then fed into the network.
 Therefore, the results is a black colored mask on the original image.
 Some of the masks colored have been manually changed when the background is dark.

+The datset is first separated into original images and masked images and then separated into domains.

 # Pants/Jeans -> Skirt